sjthesahiljoseph/SJtheSahilJosephComputer/README.md

 - No Start Ups apps at all other than default.
 - Always show scrollbar.
 Never hide.
 For all windows.
 - Turn Off Windows Snap Effects and suggestions, but enable snapping.
-- Desktop & Lock Wallpaper = wallpaper.png fill.
+- Desktop & Lock Screen Wallpaper any good default wallpaper.
+Doesn't matter.
 - Windows color = Green.
 - Turn Off Notifications on Lock screen.
 - Lock Screen free from widgets and everything.